|On this page…|

 A completed repair of the server is modeled as an entity's departure from the Repair Work block.
 When the Repair Work block's #n signal decreases to reflect the entity departure, the Signal-Based Function-Call Event Generator block generates a function call that calls the Stateflow block to change the state of the server from down to up.

-Using function-calls rather than triggers to call a Stateflow block in discrete-event simulations is preferable because an event-based signal can experience a trigger edge due to a zero-duration value that a time-based block does not recognize.
-The Signal-Based Function-Call Event Generator can detect signal-based events that involve zero-duration values.
+Using function-calls rather than triggers to call a Stateflow block in discrete-event simulations is preferable because an can experience a trigger edge due to a that a time-based block does not recognize.
+The Signal-Based Function-Call Event Generator can detect signal-based events that involve s.

 To generate events in a time-based manner, use the Time-Based Function-Call Generator block.